03axdov/www.mediareviewr.com/README.md

   - The posts in a group can be sorted by current popularity, all-time popularity, and recency.
   - The top posters to a group can be seen.
+  - There is a 'Create Post' button in all groups, that automatically adds the post to the group.

 https://github.com/03axdov/www.mediareviewr.com/assets/62298758/65e97a7d-7c09-44af-b761-6d23d1f42010